 Enjoy the seclusion of this beautiful glen - peaceful, relaxing, scenic - yet just a few minutes’ drive from bustling market towns and busy fishing harbours which hug the Angus coastline, as well as from the city of Dundee which offers many attractions for all the family.
 The exciting Dundee Contemporary Arts is a stunningly-designed centre which incorporates galleries, a print studio and two art-cinema screens, while the Mills Observatory is Britain’s only full-time public observatory with a resident astronomer.

 Good road, rail and air access to Angus provide easy access from all parts of the UK or international destinations.
 Shop 9-10 miles.

-Open fire – fuel at cost.
-Partial NSH by meter reading.
-Electric rads.
-Electricity by meter reading.
+Multi-fuel stove - fuel at cost.
+Electricity and electric heaters by meter reading.
 Bed linen included.
 Towels £3 per person per week.
 Travel cot.
 High chair.
-TV (no reception).
+Freeview TV.
 DVD.
 Microwave.
 Washing machine.
 Fridge/freezer.
 Payphone.
 Welcome pack.

-Garden with furniture.
+Large enclosed grassed area with furniture.
 Small shared sauna available at Balnaboth House (£15 per hour).
 Grounds of 6,000 acres.
 Parking.
+Cycle store.
 River fishing on a 5-mile stretch: trout foc, salmon £15 per day/£75per week (16 February to 5 September); £30 per day/£130per week (10 September to 31 October).
 Grazing and stabling for visitors’ horses by arrangement.
 Natural spring water supply.
-Pets welcome at £25pppw.
 No smoking.
-Wheelchair access – facilities for the disabled.
-NB: River and pond in grounds
+NB: River and pond in grounds.

 Nearest railway station